rajarshi008/Scarlet/README.md

 ![](scarlet-logo.png)

 We solve the problem of learning LTL formulas from a sample consisting of traces partitioned into positive and negative.

 A [paper](https://link.springer.com/chapter/10.1007/978-3-030-99524-9_14) presenting the algorithms behind `Scarlet` was published in TACAS'2022.

 ## Installation

-To build from source, use the following set of commands:
+To build from source, please follow the set of commands explained below.
+You can also install `Scarlet`  as a python package using pip command.
+To do so, follow *this*.

+### Clone from the repository
 ```
 git clone https://github.com/rajarshi008/Scarlet.git
 cd Scarlet
 source ./installation.sh
 ```
-You can also install as python package using pip command.
-To do so, follow *this*.
+### Install dependencies

+It is recommended to install `Scarlet` within a virtual environment.
+This way the dependencies for running the tool will not automatically be installed in your machine.

+In

-### Input File format:
+## Input File format:

 The input files consist of traces separated as positives and negatives, separated by `---`.
 Each trace is a sequence of letter separated by `;`.
 Each letter represents the truth value of atomic propositions.
 An example of a trace is `1,0,1;0,0,0` which consists of two letters each of which define the values of three propositions (which by default consider to be `p,q,r`).
-An example sample looks like the following:
+An example input file looks like the following:
 ```
 0,0,0;0,1,1;1,0,0;0,0,1;0,1,0
 1,1,0;1,0,1;1,0,0;1,1,1;1,0,1